 That day kept me in the moment, it kept me mindful, and how to be nice when I don’t want to be.
 How when everything feels like its just one big crap shoot you can still rise above it even if it is just for 20 seconds at a time.

-20 seconds may seem short, but when you are trying to have “insane courage” and be “embarrassing brave” its a lifetime.
+20 seconds may seem short, but when you are trying to have “insane courage” and be “embarrassing brave” it’s a lifetime.
 Isn’t it just that, how funny when broken down it can be so do able.
-If done then that is when we get “something that is great”.
+If done, then that is when we get “something that is great”.
 We get a good life even when things are going just the opposite of great.
-Even in a pandemic, unrest and political craziness let alone all the little day to day problems that we face.
-20 seconds of stepping out of our bad mood and being kind is just as infectious as the problems but what peace and contentment we have, making others want it.
+Even in a moment when you get the dreadful call with some news you never wanted or thought you would ever get 20 seconds of stepping out of our bad mood and being kind is just as infectious as the problems but what peace and contentment we have, making others want it.

 Maybe next time someone cuts you off or miss treats you think 20 seconds, I know I will.
 We all are walking in some really uncomfortable shoes now but 20 seconds of kindness goes a long way and who can’t be brave for 20 seconds?

-This did help me, my day stayed the same but my attitude didn’t and with a better attitude I could handle life not as smooth as I’d like.
+This did help me; my day stayed the same and the news was just as bad, but my attitude didn’t and with a better attitude, I could handle life a little better.

 I also started to remember a Bible verse I love because it really breaks down what is required of us and it is simple especially when done at 20 second intervals.